 There are many resources available on the internet and in print to help you conduct a literature review.
 For graduate students working on a thesis, the most important resource is your graduate committee chair.
 Also, if you are an ILR student, don't forget to speak with one of Catherwood's reference librarians.
 They have subject matter expertise and can help you find research materials, as well as show you relevant databases and resources, including Zotero, an online bibliographic management system.
 Cornell students can also take advantage of the John S. Knight Institute for Writing in the Disciplines, which offers a walk-in tutoring Service.

-A Guided Keyword Search from the Cornell University Library Catalog, using the terms "research methodology" or "qualitative research" will provide additional results, adding the term "social sciences" to the search will help narrow the results.
+Conducting a guided keyword search from the Cornell University Library Catalog, using the terms "research methodology" or "qualitative research" will provide additional results, and adding the term "social sciences" to the search will help narrow the results.